 Thank you for being that big, sturdy branch while I flopped in the wind.

 You led me to Christ through your faithfulness in your walk.

 Also, for guiding me back to Christ when I wandered off and got lost.

 You have always loved my husband and my children.

 Thankful that you have never judged but were consistent with your faithfulness.

 For showing me love when I was unlovable.

 You have taught me values and stood up for me.

 Mama, you rescued me, rocked me, and baked with me.

-For your fried chicken, mashed potatoes, macaroni & cheese, green beans & potatoes, and lima beans.
+More importantly, mashed potatoes, macaroni & cheese, green beans & potatoes, and lima beans for your fried chicken.